This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 your application (SQLite can run in-process or even in a browser) all the way up to clusters of thousands of servers

 that store petabytes of data.
-By comparison, just about all the other data storage
+By comparison, just about all the other data storage technologies you’ll learn about in

-technologies you’ll learn about in this blog post are much younger than relational databases, and are
+this blog post are much younger than relational databases, and are designed for only a narrow set of

-only designed for a narrow set of use cases.
-This is why most companies use relational databases as their
+use cases.
+This is why most companies use relational databases as their primary data stores—the source of truth for

-The next several sections will take a brief look at how relational databases handle the following data storage
+In this section, we’ll take a brief look at how relational databases handle the following data storage

 concepts: